Hovhannes Avoyan

-Hovha'nnes Avoyan (Hovhannes Avoyan, Հովհաննես Ավոյան; born March 23, 1965), is a serial entrepreneur, investor and scholar.
+Hovha'nnes Avoyan (Hovhannes Avoyan, Հովհաննես Ավոյան; born March 23, 1965), is an Armenian-American serial entrepreneur, investor and scholar.
 He is the co-founder and CEO of Picsart, a suite of online photo and video editing applications.
 He also served as President of the Union of Information Technology Enterprises of Armenia (UITE) from its inception in 2000 until 2015.
 Hovhannes Avoyan is a member of the American University of Armenia Corporation Board of Trustees.

 Early life and education

 Hovhannes Avoyan was born in 1965 in Yerevan, Armenia.
-He graduated from the State Engineering University of Armenia with a B.S. degree in Computer Science in 1987 and received an Masters in Political Science and International Affairs (M PSIA) from the American University of Armenia in 1995.
+He graduated from the State Engineering University of Armenia with a B.S. degree in Computer Science in 1987 and received a Masters in Political Science and International Affairs (M PSIA) from the American University of Armenia in 1995.
 He is also a 2005 graduate of Harvard Business School's Bertelsmann Senior Executive's program.

 Career

 In 1996, Avoyan founded CEDIT, a software development services company, which was acquired by mobile communications software developer Brience in 2000.